|M Aug 26||Discuss & Demo: Expectations; Strategies for Success; Group Communication; Film II - From Competence to Proficiency

 |W Sep 04||Discuss and Demo: Researching Form

-Group Assignment: (0300p) Establish a file sharing protocol for your group through Google Docs.
-Use Google Docs to create and prioritize a list of essential shots for your film.
+Group Assignment: Collaboration Infrastructure.
+Establish a file sharing protocol for your group through Google Docs.
+(0300p).

-Individual Assignment: Choose ten paintings and no fewer than three songs that are in some way evocative of your film.
+Individual Assignment: Paintings & Music.
+Choose ten paintings and no fewer than three songs that are in some way evocative of your film.
 Bring them to class.

-Participation (in class): Share the music and paintings with the members of your group.
+Participation (in class): Paintings & Music.
+Share the music and paintings with the members of your group.
 Together from your collaborative pool of images, decide on a half-dozen that will guide your film’s composition, lighting, and color.
 Then share your musical selections.
+Upload the group-selected works to your shared Google drive for inspiration.

 |M Sep 09||Discuss and Demo: Researching Comps; Industry Technical Standards